TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Study

 \section{Study}

 We conduct an in-depth study to characterize and quantify the limits of several diffusion models, which differ by the text-conditioning method, the architecture, or the inference process.
-We consider Stable Diffusion v1-4 (SD 1.4)\footnote{\href{https://huggingface.co/CompVis/stable-diffusion-v1-4}{https://huggingface.co/CompVis/stable-diffusion-v1-4}} and Stable Diffusion v2 (SD 2)\footnote{\href{https://huggingface.co/stabilityai/stable-diffusion-2-base}{https://huggingface.co/stabilityai/stable-diffusion-2-base}} based on the LDM model \cite{rombach2021highresolution} that uses a fixed pretrained text encoder CLIP \cite{radford2021learning}, which is based on an auto-regressive architecture.
+We consider Stable Diffusion v1-4 (SD 1.4) and Stable Diffusion v2 (SD 2) based on the LDM model~\cite{rombach2021highresolution} that uses a fixed pre-trained text encoder CLIP~\cite{radford2021learning}, which is based on an auto-regressive architecture.
 Both versions are trained with the same variational autoencoder (VAE), but two different U-nets (the part that learns to denoise image).
-The CLIP models that guide the U-nets also differ between SD 1.4 and SD 2.
-In addition, we evaluate the two SD models with Attend-and-Excite (A\&E) \cite{chefer2023attendandexcite}, an optimized inference process using the cross-attention maps to attend the subject tokens in the prompt.
-We follow the author's implementation and only attend to the token of object $o_i$, even if an attribute characterizes the object.
+The CLIP models that guide the U-nets also differ between SD~1.4 and SD~2.
+In addition, we evaluate the two SD models with Attend-and-Excite (A\&E)~\cite{chefer2023attendandexcite}, an optimized inference process that uses the cross-attention maps to attend the subject tokens in the prompt.
+We follow the authors' implementation and only attend to the token of object~$o_i$, even if an attribute characterizes the object.
 We also consider an unCLIP model~\cite{ramesh2022hierarchical,kakaobrain2022karlo-v1-alpha} conditioned with a CLIP image prior and a CLIP text embedding.
-Finally, we study DeepFloyd IF (IF)\footnote{\href{https://github.com/deep-floyd/IF}{https://github.com/deep-floyd/IF}} a cascade diffusion inspired by \cite{saharia2022photorealistic} conditioned using a T5 XXL \cite{raffel2020exploring} text encoder.
-Other implementation details are reported in the supplementary material \ref{appendix:generation_setup}.
+Finally, we study DeepFloyd IF (IF), a cascade diffusion inspired by~\cite{saharia2022photorealistic}, conditioned using a T5 XXL \cite{raffel2020exploring} text encoder.
+Other details are reported in the Supp.
+Mat.~\ref{appendix:setupModelT2I}.